 8.6 Government documents may be given a security classification.
-Classified documents must be handled according to the Protective Security Requirements.
-Guidance on the application of security classifications to Cabinet material is set out in the CabGuide (see paragraph 8.43 for information on the release of classified information under the Official Information Act).
+Classified documents must be handled according to the Protective Security Requirements manual Security in the Government Sector (see www.security.govt.nz).
+Guidance on the application of security classifications to Cabinet material is set out in Cabinet Office circular CO (08) 1 Security Classification System: Application to Cabinet Documents and in the CabGuide (see paragraph 8.43 for information on the release of classified information under the Official Information Act).